Mostafa Ronaghi: Career

-In 1998, he described together with Pål Nyren and Mathias Uhlen a solution-based variant of the pyrosequencing technology and co-founded Pyrosequencing AB (renamed to Biotage in 2003).
-He co-invented Molecular Inversion Probe assay and co-founded ParAllele BioScience to develop this multiplexed technology for genetic testing.
+In 1998, Ronaghi, Pål Nyren, and Mathias Uhlen described a solution-based variant of the pyrosequencing technology, and co-founded Pyrosequencing AB (renamed to Biotage in 2003).
+He co-invented molecular inversion probe assays, and co-founded ParAllele BioScience to develop this multiplexed technology for genetic testing.
 ParAllele was acquired by Affymetrix in May 2005.

-In 2005, he co-founded NextBio, a search engine for life science data that was acquired by Illumina in 2013.
+In 2005, Ronaghi co-founded NextBio, a search engine for life science data.
+As of 2008, he was serving as the Chief Technology Officer and Senior Vice President at Illumina.

+NextBio was acquired by Illumina in 2013.
 He also serves on the board of directors of IntegenX and Aurora Biofuels.
 In 2008, Ronaghi and Helmy Eltoukhy co-founded Avantome, a DNA sequencing company that was acquired by Illumina in July 2008.

 Publications

-Among his approximately 50 peer-reviewed journal articles are the publications describing Pyrosequencing and Molecular Inversion Probe assays and other techniques:
+Among his peer-reviewed journal articles are the publications describing pyrosequencing and molecular inversion probe assays, and other techniques:

 He also holds about 20 patents.